self-atari/icfp2025/writeup/writeup.md

     the way we had been in our text file.
 But in fact, Vim handled lookup surprisingly well!
 If it ain't broke, don't fix it.

-[^server_mistake]: We were also penalized for the number of times we talked to
+[^server_mistake]: We were also penalized for the number of times we _submitted_
-    the server.
-Thanks to early testing--either a bug in the organizers' code or, more likely, user error--we were working under the mistaken impression that every time we talked to the server our score got worse, even if we reshuffled the rooms.
+    a plan.
+Thanks to early testing--either a bug in the organizers' code or, more likely, user error--we were working under the mistaken impression that every time we submitted our score got permanently worse, even if we reshuffled the rooms.

 ![Working on on-screen hexagons with annotations](GUI.jpg)